HawDevelopment/Ro-Express/docs/Getting_Started.md

 app:Listen("Tree")
 ```

+Apps or "Trees" can be made on the server and client.
 Now when any request to the Remotes is made, it will call its coresponding function.s
 ## Request and Response